ooboqoo/ooboqoo.github.io/golang/reference/language.md

 // number c.
 The return value will be floating point type corresponding to
 // the type of c.
 func imag(c ComplexType) FloatType

+// The clear built-in function clears maps and slices.
+// For maps, clear deletes all entries, resulting in an empty map.
+// For slices, clear sets all elements up to the length of the slice
+// to the zero value of the respective element type.
+If the argument
+// type is a type parameter, the type parameter's type set must
+// contain only map or slice types, and clear performs the operation
+// implied by the type argument. func clear[T ~[]Type | ~map[Type]Type1](t T)

 // The close built-in function closes a channel, which must be either
 // bidirectional or send-only.
 It should be executed only by the sender,